 Easter is just around the corner and chances are high your kids are already eggs-cited (Caution: once you start with the Easter puns it’s hard to stop!).
 Humor is a great way to help kids get into the celebration of Easter.
-Below, we’ve listed puns involving rabbits and eggs in question and answer format.
-These can make a great icebreaker that allows your kids to get all their giggles out before you launch into your Easter message.
+Below, we’ve listed jokes with puns involving rabbits and eggs in question and answer format.
+These can make a great church icebreaker that allows your children to get all their giggles out before you launch into your Easter message.

 Eggscelent Easter Puns